• Homepage

 The Sheep

-CC is our only sheep right now, and she is one of the more remarkable animals on the farm.
+CC has been with us for a while now, and she is one of the more remarkable animals on the farm.
 She lives with Spider Lamb Syndrome, a genetic skeletal condition classified as semi-lethal.
 Most lambs born with it don’t survive six months.
 CC has her own timeline.

 CC the sheep at Hidden Bee Farm Spider Lamb Syndrome